PaulDebus/bibtex2html/README.md

 A Python script to generate a static HTML publications page from BibTeX data with copy-to-clipboard functionality for citations.

+This tool was created mostly by Cursor as an experiment.

 ## Features

 - Generates a HTML page from BibTeX entries